anuprulez/galaxy_tool_recommendation/README.md

    - `<number of CPUs>`: This takes the number of CPUs to be allocated to parallelise the training of the neural network.
 E.g. `4`.

 ### (To reproduce this work on complete set of workflows) Example command:

    `python scripts/main.py -wf data/worflow-connection-20-04.tsv -tu data/tool-popularity-20-04.tsv -om data/tool_recommendation_model.hdf5 -cd '2017-12-01' -pl 25 -ep 10 -oe 5 -me 20 -ts 0.2 -bs '32,256' -ut '32,256' -es '32,256' -dt '0.0,0.5' -sd '0.0,0.5' -rd '0.0,0.5' -lr '0.00001,0.1' -cpus 4`

-4. Once the script finishes, `H5` model file is created at the given location (`path to trained model file`).
+Once the script finishes, `H5` model file is created at the given location (`path to trained model file`).

 ## (For Galaxy admins) The following steps are only necessary for deploying on any Galaxy server.

-5. (Already done!)
+1. (Already done!)
 The latest model is uploaded at: https://github.com/galaxyproject/galaxy-test-data.
 Change this path only if there is a different model.

-6. In the `galaxy.yml.sample` config file, make the following changes:
+2. In the `galaxy.yml.sample` config file, make the following changes:
     - Enable and then set the property `enable_tool_recommendations` to `true`.

-7. In order to allow Galaxy admins to add/remove tools from the list of recommendations, the following steps can be used:
+3. In order to allow Galaxy admins to add/remove tools from the list of recommendations, the following steps can be used:
     - A Galaxy config file has been provided (https://github.com/galaxyproject/galaxy/blob/dev/config/tool_recommendations_overwrite.yml.sample) to offer following features and instructions to use these features are given in the file itself:
-        a.
-Enable `admin_tool_recommendations_path` in Galaxy's config file at `config/galaxy.yml.sample`.
+        - Enable `admin_tool_recommendations_path` in Galaxy's config file at `config/galaxy.yml.sample`.
-        b.
-Add tool(s) and mark them "deprecated".
+        - Add tool(s) and mark them "deprecated".
-        c.
-Add new tool(s) to the list of recommendations.
+        - Add new tool(s) to the list of recommendations.
-        d.
-Overwrite all recommendations (predicted by trained model).
-(Enable `overwrite_model_recommendations` and set to `true` in Galaxy's config file at `config/galaxy.yml.sample`)
+        - Overwrite all recommendations (predicted by trained model).
+(Enable `overwrite_model_recommendations` and set to `true` in Galaxy's config file at `config/galaxy.yml.sample`).

 ## For Galaxy end-users

-7. Open the workflow editor and choose any tool from the toolbox.
+Open the workflow editor and choose any tool from the toolbox.
 Then, hover on the `right-arrow` icon in top-right of the tool to see the recommended tools in a pop-over.
 Moreover, execute a tool and see recommended tools for further analysis in a tree visualisation.